-Child benefit (noncontributory, universal benefit): The child must be younger than age 16 (age 20 if a student).
-Parents must have resided in the Isle of Man or the United

-Kingdom for at least 182 days in the last 52 weeks or fulfill certain special conditions.
+Child benefit (noncontributory, income tested): The child must be younger than age 16 (age 20 if a student).
+Parents must have resided in the Isle of Man or the United Kingdom for at least 182 days in the last 52 weeks or meet certain special conditions.
+Family income must not exceed £80,000 a year.
+Reduced rates of allowance are payable if family income is between £50,000 and £80,000 a year.